 * Dow back under 17,000 in broad market decline

-* Internet names among weakest of the day
+* Internet names, airlines among weakest of the day

 NEW YORK, July 8 U.S. stocks fell in a broad

-selloff on Tuesday, dropping for a second straight session as
+selloff on Tuesday, dropping for a second straight session in

-investors showed caution ahead of the start of earnings season.
+pulled back ahead of the start of corporate earnings season.

-S&P 500 sector indexes were lower, with only defensive groups
+were lower, with only defensive groups like utilities

 About 60 percent of stocks trading on the New York Stock

-Exchange fell, and more than three-fourths of Nasdaq-listed
+Exchange fell, and almost three-fourths of Nasdaq-listed names.

 hitting repeated records and the Dow breaking above 17,000 for

 the first time ever.
-The advance has largely come on the back of
+The rise has largely come on the back of

-strong data.
-Market participants are looking to earnings for
+strong data, and market participants are looking to corporate

-confirmation that the economy recovered in the second quarter
+earnings for confirmation the economy snapped back in the second

-In a caveat about consumers, Bill Simon, the chief executive
+In a cautious sign about consumers, Bill Simon, the chief

-of Wal-Mart's U.S. division, told Reuters that while the
+executive of Wal-Mart's U.S. division, told Reuters that

-domestic job market was improving, that wasn't giving consumers
+while the domestic job market was improving, that wasn't giving

 Alcoa Inc, among the first high-profile names to

-report, will release results after the closing bell on Tuesday.
+report, will release results after the market closes on Tuesday.

-The aluminum producer is seen posting profit growth of more than
+The aluminum maker is seen posting profit growth of more than 50

-Profits of S&P 500 companies are expected to grow 6.2
+Profits for S&P 500 companies are seen growing 6.2 percent

-The Dow fell back below the psychologically important 17,000
+The Dow fell back under the psychologically important 17,000

 level.
 Small-cap stocks underperformed again, dropping for a